Sudo-Ivan/Sudo-Ivan/README.md

 ## Archiving

 - [Archiver-zim](https://github.com/Sudo-Ivan/archiver-zim) - My zim tool to archive videos and podcasts, supporting many sources (uses yt-dlp)
+- [Website Archiver](https://github.com/Sudo-Ivan/website-archiver) - A tool for downloading web pages, snapshots from the Wayback Machine and creating into a ZIM file. (wget and zim-tools)

 ## GPS